 Your residency status

 Your tax residency status will play a big factor in determining whether your transfer runs the risk of attracting Australian taxation.
 According to the Australian Taxation Office (ATO), if you are moving to Australia for the first time any savings that you transfer will not subject to Australian taxation.
 There is no limit on the amount of currency that you can bring with you.
 However, when you become an Australian resident or citizen, any money that you transfer to Australia from overseas which can be classified as income earned overseas (including income from rental properties) will be subject to taxation and you must to declare it on your Australian tax return.

 - Simplicity.
 Most money transfer systems offer simplicity when it comes to sending and receiving money.

 - Variety.
 There are various methods one can use to receive money.
 This is a bonus because you are not forced to work with one service provider.

 - Security.
 If you use a trusted money transfer provider, you can rest assured that your transaction is safe and secure.

-- Fees apply.
-Most money transfer providers have applicable fees that could make their services costly.
+- Lower fees.
+Most international transfer providers have applicable fees that are lower than most banks.

 - Transparency.
 Most international transfer providers will clearly state their fees and exchange rates, and will keep you informed about how your transition is tracking.

 - Separate account.
 To use an international money transfer service you’ll often need to open up a seperate account in addition to having your bank account